 LOAD DATA INFILE ‘path/to/example.csv’ INTO TABLE example FIELDS TERMINATED BY ‘,’ LINES TERMINATED BY ‘\n’ IGNORE 1 LINES (col-1,col-2,col-3);

-3. csv / load data file have lesser number of columns than targetted table
+3. csv / file have lesser number of columns than targeted table

 #table structure: example